Fit as a Mama Bear

 Can you make protein popsicles with protein powder?

-Though you can make protein powder popsicles, if using vegan protein powder you would need to find a delicate balance of liquid.
+Though you can make protein powder popsicles, if using vegan protein powder, you would need to find a delicate balance of liquid.
 This is because vegan protein powder absorbs more liquid than whey protein powder.
-For frozen popsicles that use collagen powder, you cannot sub in vegan protein powder in its place.
+For frozen popsicles that use collagen powder, you cannot substitute vegan protein powder in its place.

 Other Protein Desserts You’ll Love